Hudson River light, steep Highlands trails, antique storefronts, and a train platform at the village edge

 Sleep close if you want the quiet version

 Village rooms are limited, and that scarcity is part of the appeal.
-If Cold Spring is full, Beacon gives you restaurants and more beds without leaving the Hudson Line rhythm; Garrison trades nightlife for a softer inn-and-river mood.
+If Cold Spring is full, Beacon gives you restaurants and more beds without leaving the Hudson Line; Garrison trades restaurant choice for quieter roads and river scenery.

 Overnight brings out the village